-- 1. Submission to such conduct is deemed to be either explicitly or implicitly a term or condition of an individual's employment or education; - Submission to, or rejection of, such conduct by an individual is deemed to be used as the basis for academic or employment decisions affecting that individual; or - 3.
-Such conduct has the purpose, or effect, of unreasonably interfering with an individual's academic or work performance or creating an intimidating, hostile, or offensive educational or employment environment.
+- Submission to such conduct is deemed to be either explicitly or implicitly a term or condition of an individual's employment or education;

+- Submission to, or rejection

+of, such conduct by an

+individual is deemed to be

+used as the basis for academic

+or employment decisions

+affecting that individual; or

+- Such conduct has the purpose, or effect, of unreasonable interfering with an individual's academic or work performance or creating an intimidating, hostile, or offensive educational or employment environment.

-Examples of behavior that would be considered sexual harassment include, but are not limited to, the following:
+Examples of behavior that would be considered sexual harassment include but are not limited to, the following:

-1. A pattern of conduct that a reasonable person would find intimidating, hostile,

-- or offensive, i.e. gestures, facial expressions, speech, or physical conduct of a sexual nature; - Direct or implied threats that submission to sexual advances will be a condition of employment, work status, promotion, grades, or letters of recommendation; - Statements, comments, jokes, questions, or anecdotes of a sexual nature that a reasonable person would find intimidating, hostile or offensive.
+- 1. A pattern of conduct that a reasonable person would find intimidating, hostile, or offensive, i.e. gestures, facial expressions, speech, or physical conduct of a sexual nature: - Direct or implied threats that submission to sexual advances will be a condition of employment, work status, promotion, grades, or letters of recommendation:

+Statements, comments, jokes, questions, or anecdotes of a sexual nature that a reasonable person would find intimidating, hostile, or offensive.

 Discrimination and harassment on the basis of any other protected characteristic is also strictly prohibited.
-Under this policy, harassment is verbal or physical conduct that denigrates or shows hostility or aversion toward an individual or that of his/her friends, relatives, associates, because of race, color, religion, sex, age, national origin, citizenship status, ancestry, marital status, pregnancy, family status, military discharge status, sexual orientation, gender identity or expression, disability or handicap unrelated to an individual's ability to perform the essential functions of the job, association with a person with a disability or handicap, military status, or any other category protected by law and that: (1) has the purpose or effect of unreasonably interfering with an individual's educational or work performance or experience; (2) has the purpose or effect of creating an intimidating, hostile or offensive environment; or (3) otherwise adversely affects an individual's education or employment opportunities or working conditions.
+Under this policy, harassment is any unwelcome conduct on the basis of an individual's actual or perceived race, color, religion, national origin, ancestry, age, sex, marital status, order of protection status, disability, military status, sexual orientation, pregnancy, unfavorable discharge from military service, citizenship status, or any other category protected by law and that: (1) has the performance or experience; (2) has the purpose or effect of creating an intimidating, hostile or offensive environment; or (3) otherwise adversely affects an individual's education or employment opportunities or working conditions.

-Harassing conduct includes but is not limited to: epithets, slurs or negative stereotyping; threatening, intimidating, or hostile acts; denigrating jokes and display or circulation (including through E-mail) of written or graphic material that denigrates or shows hostility or aversion toward an individual or group.
+Harassing conduct includes but is not limited to: epithets, slurs, or negative stereotyping; threatening, intimidating, or hostile acts; denigrating jokes and display or circulation (including through e-mail) of written or graphic material that denigrates or shows hostility or aversion toward an individual or group.

-Conduct prohibited by this policy is unacceptable on campus and in any College-related setting or event that is off-campus, such as during trips, conferences, meetings and College-related social events.
+Conduct prohibited by this policy on campus, in any College related setting, or any off-campus College event or activity, such as during trips, conferences, meetings, athletic contests, and College-related social events.